 It is expected that the formation of the Industrial Relations Advisory Council will provide all its members with an appropriate forum to ensure all workplace relations principles are being met by the new system.
 The council will be composed of 17 members.
-Its members will be appointed by me for a period of up to three years, but they may be nominated for further terms.
+Its members will be appointed by the Minister for a period of up to three years, but they may be nominated for further terms.
 There are also the usual provisions for resignation, termination of appointment and representation by a substitute member.
 This will include the capacity for the Minister to be represented by another member of the council.
 Under the terms of this bill, the council must meet at least twice a year.
-But, if necessary, I will be able to call on additional meetings.
-I will chair the council, which will be made up of senior public servants, representatives from Unions New South Wales, peak employer bodies and legal professional associations.
+But, if necessary, the Minister will be able to call on additional meetings.
+The Minister will chair the council, which will be made up of senior public servants, representatives from Unions NSW, peak employer bodies and legal professional associations.

 As well as monitoring the new national industrial relations system, the council will be an important focal point for making and implementing industrial relations policy in New South Wales.
-My intent is that the council assist me and the New South Wales Government in formulating industrial relations policy and then act as a source of direct information about the implementation of that policy.
+The intent is that the council will assist the Minister and the New South Wales Government in formulating industrial relations policy and then act as a source of direct information about the implementation of that policy.
 Obviously, that means that legislation that the New South Wales Government is intending to pass to give effect to those policies will be high on the list of items for the council's consideration.
-I commend the bill to the house.
+I commend the bill to the House.